gknowles/gw1builds/README.md

 ## Using gw1builds

-You could go to the [site](https://gknowles.github.io/gw1builds/) and give it a try, but it DOESN'T WORK AT ALL YET!
+You could go to the [site](https://gknowles.github.io/gw1builds/) and give it a try, but there's NOTHING THERE YET!

 Features:
-- None
+- None that work